chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

 # Azure Feedback Storage Configuration

 The Streamlit app now writes user feedback through `feedback_storage.FeedbackStore`.
-When Azure settings are provided, feedback is written exclusively to the Azure append blob (no local fallback).
-Without Azure configuration, entries are stored locally in `feedback_log.ndjson`.
+The feedback logger requires Azure configuration; when the required environment variables are set, records are written exclusively to the Azure append blob (no local copy).
+If the variables are absent, attempts to log feedback raise an error so you can provide the credentials before capturing user feedback.

 - Set the environment variables below for the Streamlit runtime:
   - `AZURE_FEEDBACK_CONNECTION_STRING`: your storage account connection string.